 Take CannTrust for example.
-On September 17, 2019, it was announced that CannTrust lost its license to sell and produce cannabis after Health Canada found that several of their facilities were non-compliant with pot-growth regulations.
-As a result of their non-compliance, the company saw their stock dip more than 25% after the announcement was made.
+On September 17, 2019, it was announced that CannTrust lost its license to sell and produce cannabis after Health Canada found that several of its facilities were non-compliant with pot-growth regulations.
+As a result of their non-compliance, the company saw its stock dip more than 25% after the announcement was made.

-Understanding the challenges that this industry faces can help guide businesses to determine where to allocate and invest their budget, which programs and protocols to put in place and the best path to gain overall visibility into all aspects of their business.
+Understanding the challenges that the cannabis industry faces can help guide businesses to determine where to allocate and invest their budget, which programs and protocols to put in place, and the best path to gain overall visibility into all aspects of their business.

 Of all retail businesses, cannabis companies are especially vulnerable to theft both inside and outside of their business.

 As with most retail businesses, in-store theft is a constant threat to day-to-day operations.
 Shoplifting, robberies and break-ins, while unavoidable, can be decreased through well-thought-out floor plans, employee training and thorough security protocols.

 Cannabis companies need to ensure an additional level of security when cannabis is in transit.
 Whether it’s the product moving from the supplier to the retailer or from the retailer to the consumer, the product is vulnerable to in-transit theft which could result in black market selling or worse, product tampering.

 Almost all theft in cannabis companies is internal.
 With easy access to products, the ability to process discounts, and all-around knowledge of how the business operates, employees are the top culprits for theft.
 According to one report, in a $700 million market such as Colorado, employee theft amounts to almost 2-3% of that.